-Of course, the pointer being dereferenced must be subject to some sort of existence guarantee, for but a few examples:
+Of course, for lookups and deletions, the pointer being dereferenced must be subject to some sort of existence guarantee, for but a few examples:

 - 1. The pointer might be a static global variable whose lifetime is that of the program. - 2.
-The pointer might emanate from an object whose lock is already held.

-3. Some other mechanism, such as reference counting, hazard pointers, or RCU might guarantee the pointer's existence.
-(This sort of use of hazard pointers and RCU in this context has been historically rare.)
+The pointer might emanate from an object whose lock is already held. - 3.
+Some other mechanism, such as reference counting, hazard pointers, or RCU might guarantee the pointer's existence.
+(This sort of use of hazard pointers and RCU in this context was rare back at the time hashed arrays of locks were heavily used.)

 For simplicity of exposition, let's assume option 1.
-For further simplicity, let's choose an extremely simple linked data structure consisting of a single pointer that references either zero (value of NULL) or one (non-NULL value) objects.
-For additional simplicity, we will ignore the possibility of both deadlock and livelock, at least initially.
-We will also ignore the possibility of two objects hashing to the same lock, again, at least initially.
+For further simplicity, let's choose an extremely simple hash-table structure where each bucket contains a pointer that references either nothing (value of NULL) or a single object (non-NULL value).